Madhur2008/Madhur2008/README.md

 - 🔭 I’m currently working on nothing, since I'm a beginner.
-- 🌱 I’m currently learning my school syllabus.
+- 🌱 I’m currently studying my high school syllabus.
 - 👯 I’m looking to collaborate on nothing for now.
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: The word Train comes from a French verb which means to draw or drag.